mssola/conventions/cpp.md

 to their translation unit.
 They are better than using the `static` keyword because `static` does not work on struct and class declarations.
 - Inline namespaces are forbidden.
 Just don't do it, they are not worth it.
-- The `using` directive is forbidden in `.h` files.
+- The `using namespace` directive is forbidden in `.h` files.
 It is fine to use them in `.cpp` files but try to use them carefully.
 The rationale is that they pollute the current namespace: for `.cpp` files it might be useful, but for `.h` files it is just pure evil.

 ### Static and Global scopes